mfkimbell/file-search-and-execute/README.md

 The purpose of this project was to further understand file navigation and architecture in C. The program takes in command line arguments and presents different data to the user depending on the flags the user provides.
 All flags can be used in conjunction with one another to produced more and more limited results for the data output.
 The flags are described below.

+---
+**Concepts Covered:**
+* stat and dirent, for displaying file information
+* structs, for organizing file information and flag handlers
+* recursion, for transversing recursively into file heiarchy
+* tokenizaiotn, for seperating command line arguments
+* `execvp`, for executing commands passed in from command line
+* sybolic links, the program handles files that point to other files

+---

 `./search`
     This will execute the program from the current directory